CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 The cluster VMs will take a few minutes to spin up.

-In the last challenge, we had all our code in our Azure Notebook.
+In the last challenge, we had all our code in our Jupyter Notebook.
 Since we're training remotely now, our Batch AI cluster needs to somehow get the Python code for reading the data and training our model.
 Hence, we create a `scripts` folder and put our training Python code in it:

 ```python
 import os, shutil